Time for my annual review.

 Declutter.
 For 2015, my New year’s resolution was to simplify my life (and for this, I can recommend Essentialism — The Disciplined Pursuit Of Less by Greg McKeown).
 I tweaked my freelance lifestyle and got rid of lots of material stuff.
 I’ve also successfully moved all my paperwork into the cloud.

 Quantified self.
 In 2015, I took action and started to track various aspects of my life more seriously.
 First of all, I got serious about biometrics; DNA analysis, sleep analysis, nutritional intakes, heart rate, training load, you name it.
-I also track my email behavior, invoicing patterns, work hours, and so on.
+I also track my email behaviour, invoicing patterns, work hours, and so on.
 It’s early days yet, but it has helped me to ask myself better questions.

 2. What Didn’t Go So Well this Year?

 Unfinished side projects.
 We all have them, right?
 Personally, I have several side projects that I am pursuing.
-However, the only side project I managed to get off the ground was the 28-day email course — and that one wasn’t even planned…
+However, the only side project I managed to get off the ground was the 28-day email course — and that mini-project wasn’t even planned…

 Lack of accountability.
 This is, I think, the main reason why many of my side projects never got off the ground.
 Because what happens if I don’t push these side project forward?
 Nothing, apparently.
-Becuase no-one is holding me to it.
-And this makes them easy to push forward in time.
-And honestly — I’m not entirely sure on how to fix it.

 3. What am I Working Toward?